ionic-team/getting-started-iv-react/README.md

 ## Using Different Vault Types

-The mechanism used to unlock the vault is determined by a combination of the `type` and the `deviceSecurityType` configuration settings.
+The mechanism used to unlock a vault is determined by a combination of the `type` and the `deviceSecurityType` configuration settings.

 The `type` setting can be set to any value from the `VaultType` enumeration: